MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/index.md

 A dapp with `get-starknet` installed interacts with MetaMask as follows:

 1. The dapp uses `get-starknet` to request the user connect to MetaMask.
-If the user doesn't have the Starknet Snap installed, MetaMask prompts the user to connect and approve the installation.
+If the user doesn't have the Starknet Snap installed, MetaMask automatically prompts the user to connect and approve the addition.

 1. After the dapp is connected to MetaMask and the Starknet Snap, `get-starknet` receives a Starknet Windows Object (SWO), which represents the MetaMask wallet with Starknet functionality.